metadevpro/ts-pegjs/README.md

 ### Plugin options

-  * `no-tslint` — Excludes the default tslint rules exclusions (defaults to false).
-  * `tslint-ignores` — A custom list of tslint rules to be excluded (comma separated, if no provided, a default tslint rule exclusion list will be applied).
   * `custom-header` — A custom header of TS code to be injected on the header of the output file.
 E.g. provides a convenient place for adding library imports.
   * `returnTypes` — An object containing rule names as keys and return type as string.